ClimateArtWorkshops.jpg

 COMMUNITY ENGAGEMENT

-Participants of The Underwater are encouraged to discover the elevation of their home and paint or draw that number on their blank yard sign (pictured below).
+Participants of The Underwater are encouraged to discover the elevation of their home and paint or draw that number on their blank yard sign (pictured right).
 Once residents place these elevationmarked signs in their front yard, curiosity from neighbors, friends, and family is instantly sparked as the meaning of the number is unknown to anyone not familiar with the project.

 UnderwaterBroward.jpg